reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 ## {#RE0041} RE0041

-This error indicates that there is an attempt to statically dereference an `Array` beyond it's bounds.
+This error indicates that there is an attempt to statically dereference an `Array` beyond its bounds.
 Ensure you are using an index that is between `0` and `1` less than the length of the `Array`.

 ## {#RE0042} RE0042